TSFitPy-developers/TSFitPy/README.md

 ## Acknowledgements

-If you use this code, please acknowledge the authors of the code and the Turbospectrum code.
-Please reference the following papers:
+If you use this code, please acknowledge the authors of the code and the Turbospectrum code. **The most important papers to reference are:**

+- TS NLTE + TSFitPy [Gerber, J. M. et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...669A..43G/abstract) and [Storm, N. & Bergemann M. 2023](https://ui.adsabs.harvard.edu/abs/2023MNRAS.525.3718S/abstract)

+Please reference these two papers in your work if you use TSFitPy, as they describe the code and its capabilities, and contain references to most other relevant papers.
+However, if you want to reference specifics, then here is the full list of papers to acknowledge, depending on what you use in TSFitPy:

 - Original TS [Alvarez, R & Plez, B. 1998](https://ui.adsabs.harvard.edu/abs/1998A%26A...330.1109A/abstract)
 - TS [Plez, B. 2012](https://ui.adsabs.harvard.edu/abs/2012ascl.soft05004P/abstract)